Senior Recruitment Consultant

 As a Senior Consultant, I work on our HR, Marketing & Communications desk which means I specialise in the recruitment of professionals within those industry areas.

-After my hiatus from recruitment, I can definitely say that there is so much more to recruitment than there was even 5 years ago.
-There are new programs & systems in place as well as new sourcing methodologies that make the recruitment experience for both clients and candidates much more personal, and much smoother.
-There is one thing that hasn’t changed however, and I am glad that it won’t – the most important thing about recruitment is people!
+Recruitment is always evolving, there are new programs & systems as well as new sourcing methodologies that make the recruitment experience for both clients and candidates much more personal, and much smoother.
+There is one thing that doesn’t change however, and I am glad that it doesn’t – the most important thing about recruitment is people!
 I love being able to provide exceptional service to both our clients and candidates.

 What do you like best about your role?

 I have quite a competitive nature, so I absolutely love the “real wins” that you get in recruitment.
 What I mean by the ‘real wins’ is when I can really make a difference and add value to an organisation by securing them their next superstar.
 And on the flipside, I love being able to help my candidates secure a role that gets them closer towards achieving their career goals.